getdozer/dozer-docs/docs/configuration.md

   WHERE age > 20;
 ```

-Every SQL transformation statement should have `INTO` clause to be exported as a transformed result.
 You can add multiple SQL transformation statements under `sql` section and also can be exposed as separate transformed result with unique `INTO` clauses.

 ```bash